DigitalPasts/DigitalPasts.github.io/docs/BEn.md

 title: The Babylonian Engine
 ---

+For the Babylonian Engine tools, follow this [link](https://babylonian.herokuapp.com/#/)

 Approximately five thousand years ago, the first cipher was invented between the rivers Tigris and Euphrates, in modern-day Iraq.
 The people there needed a more effective way to preserve and convey information over time and distances.
 They came up with a system of basic words and numbers.
 Slowly, that system developed and was able to convey more complex words, able to encode full human language.
 Their cipher was highly effective - it remained in use for more than three millennia.

 ==picture of a map of Mesopotamia==